Seagate/cortx-experiments/daos-cortx/docs/setup_robinhood_policy_engine.md

 `aws s3 mb s3://daos-bucket`

-Note : For this excercise test buacket name used is daos-bucket and same is used inside rh_daos_cortx.conf file referenced above.
+Note : For this exercise test bucket name used is daos-bucket and same is used inside rh_daos_cortx.conf file referenced above.

 4. Run the policy to move larger objects (daos_to_cortx_archive policy)